 Complex systems are harder to administer, so perhaps courts should serve as a natural barrier to complexity.
-As the growth in legal complexity shows, this has not proven to be the case, and a study of judicial incentives and behavior helps explain why.
+As the growth in legal complexity shows, this has not proven to be the case.
+A study of judicial incentives and behavior helps explain why.

 There are multiple reasons for judges to follow lawyers and favor complexity.
 The first is that the courts that are most affected by complexity - trial courts - are not the courts generally responsible for its creation.
-Law-making appellate courts are in charge worked for them.
-(Berenson 2006, 67-68).
+Law-making appellate courts are in charge